-Being a wedding planner for the last 4 years, we’ve witnessed a lot of couples saying “I do” to each other over a beautiful backdrop of Andaman sea.
-However, each single wedding still touches our hearts, and the reason is: all love stories are different.
+Being a wedding planner in Thailand for the last 4 years, we’ve witnessed a lot of couples saying “I do” to each other over a beautiful backdrop of Andaman sea.
+However, every single wedding still touches our hearts, and the reason is: all love stories are different.

-With this blog, we invite you to learn a little more about our main heros here, and their reflections on a destination wedding in Thailand.
+With this blog, we invite you to learn a little more about our main heroes here, and their reflections on a destination wedding in Thailand.

 How and where did you meet?

 We met 7.5 years ago when we worked at the same company in London.
 We didn’t work together directly but we got talking one Friday night on a company night out and it all started from there!

 How did the groom propose?

 We spent Christmas 2013 in Sri Lanka – we were traveling along the south coast for two weeks.
 We went for a walk along the beach on Christmas Eve to catch the sunset and he pretended to take a photo of me.
 When he showed me the ‘photo’ he had just taken of me, it was actually a photo of a diamond 🙂 We then had the ring made in Hong Kong.

 Why did you choose a destination wedding in Phuket?